PPC

 Cal

-Callum Leonard - Head of PPC, Embryo
+Callum Leonard, Head of PPC at Embryo

 "This update from Google presents a required change to bring in the availability of collaborative PPC strategies including both performance max and manual shopping.
 Beforehand, manual shopping will simply not be spent and all of the advertising budget would run via the PMAX, however this will allow for an equal auction priority ranking.
 For low SKU inventory websites this presents the availability to utilise manual shopping for carousel market share, and test various audience signals and search themes through PMAX, pushing the campaign to other audiences within your vertical, whilst still maintaining your core market share.
 Overall I believe this is a great update from Google that only benefits the advertisers without any downside."